opencast/opencast/docs/guides/developer/docs/develop/development-environment-docker.md

 ```

 This file defines a three node (admin, presentation, worker) cluster for use in testing, with all the appropriate
 ports exported.
-To access to a node run `docker-compose exec --user opencast-builder opencast-$nodetype bash`.
+To access a node run `docker-compose exec --user opencast-builder opencast-$nodetype bash`.
 For
 example, to access the presentation node run `docker-compose exec --user opencast-builder opencast-presentation bash`.

 Available commands are otherwise identical.